Splunk® Cloud Services

 ... | eval temperature=tonumber(trim(celsius))

-This function converts a value to a string using the specified format.
+This function converts a string to an object.

 Usage